GUIDE FOR A BUNDESLIGA BREAK TO BOCHUM

 Head to the great mining museum Home – Deutsches Bergbau-Museum Bochum – Deutsches Bergbau-Museum Bochum and take a tour through a former coal mine.
 It is easy to spend a day or day exploring the cultural highlights of Bochum.
 No time to organise it?
 No problem, we love to do this for you.
 Just drop us message (firstname.lastname@example.org).
 We arrange the lot for you.
 Flights, accommodation and tickets!

 Visit Bochum’s great brewery Moritz Fiege – Startseite (moritz-fiege.de).
 Located right behind the station you familiarise yourself with the local’s favourite brew.
 Let us book you on a guided brewery tour!

 Now you have found out how have a great football weekend at the VfL Bochum, register your interest here.

-And with the VfL currently sitting on top of Bundesliga 2, we might see the mighty Bayern Munich down there.
+And having won promotion in 2021 we can finally see the mighty Bayern Munich down there.